 Elliott A. Norse

-Chief Scientist (Seattle, WA) - Dr. Norse has worked at the conservation science-policy interface for his entire career.
+Chief Scientist (Seattle, WA) - Dr. Elliott A. Norse has worked at the conservation science-policy interface for his entire career.
 After earning his B.S. in Biology from Brooklyn College, he studied the ecology of blue crabs in the Caribbean and the tropical East Pacific during his doctoral years at University of Southern California and his postdoctoral fellowship years at University of Iowa.
 Starting in 1978 he worked at the US Environmental Protection Agency, White House Council on Environmental Quality (where he defined biological diversity as conservation’s overarching goal), Ecological Society of America, The Wilderness Society and Ocean Conservancy before founding Marine Conservation Institute in 1996.
-Dr. Norse’s 150+ publications include Global Marine Biological Diversity: A Strategy for Building Conservation into Decision Making (1993) and Marine Conservation Biology: The Science of Maintaining the Sea’s Biodiversity (2005).
+Elliott’s 150+ publications include Global Marine Biological Diversity: A Strategy for Building Conservation into Decision Making (1993) and Marine Conservation Biology: The Science of Maintaining the Sea’s Biodiversity (2005).
 He is a Pew Fellow in Marine Conservation, was President of the Society for Conservation Biology’s Marine Section, received the Nancy Foster Award for Habitat Conservation from the National Marine Fisheries Service, was named Brooklyn College 2008 Distinguished Alumnus and winner of the 2012 Chairman’s Medal from the Seattle Aquarium.

-Policy Analyst (Washington, DC) - Ms. Shugart-Schmidt attributes her passion for marine conservation to a decade spent SCUBA diving Hawaiian reefs.
+Policy Analyst (Washington, DC) - Katelin Shugart-Schmidt attributes her passion for marine conservation to a decade spent SCUBA diving Hawaiian reefs.
 She received her B.S. in Environmental Science from Randolph-Macon Woman’s College, where her research focused on the impacts of invasive algae in the Waikiki Marine Life Conservation District.
 Katelin spent a year abroad at the University of Reading, England, and worked for the Utah Conservation Corps (Americorps).
 She then attended Virginia Tech, where she received her M.S. in Fisheries and Wildlife Sciences.
 Katelin’s thesis research retrospectively explored the existence of management uncertainty for a variety of fish populations in the South Atlantic region.
 Whether it's taking on the Antarctic ocean polar-bear-plunge or diving deep into the Red Sea's SS Thistlegorm, Katelin jumps on any chance she can get to explore our world's seas.
 She recently relocated to Washington, DC with her husband and is enjoying engaging in the policy aspects of ocean conservation.